 Sharon also helps clients navigate situations in which they are unable to perform their contracts due to unforeseeable events like epidemics and extreme weather conditions (force majeure events).

-Additionally, Sharon represents medical care providers in overpayment and False Claims Act disputes and other litigation matters.
+Additionally, Sharon represents health-care clients in overpayment and False Claims Act disputes and other litigation matters.

 Class Actions and Consumer-Protection Litigation